mahmoudzayed/CarND-Traffic-Sign-Classifier/writeup_template.md

 ![alt text](Childerncrossing(28).jpg)
 ![alt text](roundabout(40).jpg)
 ![alt text](stop(14).jpg)

-The first image might be difficult to classify because ...
+some image might be difficult to classify because there are very little representation in data set and/or images quality.

 #### 2. Discuss the model's predictions on these new traffic signs and compare the results to predicting on the test set.
 At a minimum, discuss what the predictions were, the accuracy on these new predictions, and compare the accuracy to the accuracy on the test set (OPTIONAL: Discuss the results in more detail as described in the "Stand Out Suggestions" part of the rubric).